 According to its own website, the laboratory houses some 6,800 nonhuman primates.

-This isn’t the first time that NIRC’s animal-welfare lapses have caught PETA’s attention.
+This isn’t the first time that NIRC’s animal welfare lapses have caught PETA’s attention.
 In 2015, after we discovered that NIRC had irresponsibly allowed a chimpanzee named Jade to become pregnant—in spite of a government moratorium on chimpanzee births in laboratories—PETA entered into discussions with the center to encourage it to send Jade and her infant to a sanctuary.
-In 2016, following changes to federal policies related to the use of chimpanzees in experimentation, NIRC announced that it would be sending all 220 chimpanzees at its facility to a sanctuary in Georgia.
-The transfer is ongoing.
+In 2016, following changes to federal policies related to the use of chimpanzees in experimentation, NIRC announced that it would be sending all 220 chimpanzees to a sanctuary.

-Right now, in a facility much like NIRC, vivisectors are keeping tortured, traumatized monkeys isolated in a basement—but they can be liberated with your help.
+Right now, in facilities much like NIRC, vivisectors are imprisoning, torturing, and traumatizing thousands of monkeys—but they can be liberated with your help.